 - Not calculating hash values at all.
 No further comments required.

 - Using MD5 only.
-This algorithm is prone to collisions and, if used, should be complemented by another one, such as SHA-1 or SHA-256.
+This algorithm is prone to collisions and, if used, should be complemented by another one, such as SHA1 or SHA256 (Note this link on SHA1 future).

 Unfortunately, most of problem sets discussed above are not feasible for modern devices.
 You cannot acquire all the contents of a modern smartphone: there currently is simply no method for this provided by a vendor.
 Hash calculation is great but it will inevitably give different results for data acquired from a mobile phone, meaning that the two consecutive acquisitions will have different hash values, ensuring nothing.